LibreTask/mobile/src/models/DESIGN.md

 	2. store API result locally
 } else {
 	1. store locally
-	(we might have to create temporary IDs for list/task creation) (client validation should be identical to server, we do not need server-side validation errors hours after list/task creation) }
+	(we might have to create temporary IDs for task creation) (client validation should be identical to server, we do not need server-side validation errors hours after task creation) }

 Q: Why separate API and storage?